From Fascism to Feminism, here are four interpretations of Margaret Atwood’s The Handmaid’s Tale.

 “Of her,” she says.
 Your little girl.
 But only maybe.”

 Elsewhere, Offred’s mother flits in and out of the narrative.
-She’s a feminist activist who blames her daughter for choosing the traditionalism of marriage and motherhood.
+She’s a feminist activist who judges her daughter for choosing conservative marriage and motherhood.

 Offred’s mother fights for women’s rights, but refuses to coddle (or cuddle) her own child.
-She rejects Offred in similar way to Gilead, only accepting her if she complies.
-Later, Offred muses:
+She rejects Offred like Gilead does, only accepting her if she complies.

-Life in Gilead is the fruit of religion – and their reading of the Bible makes inhumanity excusable.
+Life in Gilead is the fruit of religion – and their interpretation of the Bible makes inhumanity excusable.
 Torture, rape, and death are all excused as tough love or necessity.

 Some see this a warning about the rise of right wing thinking, or the hypocrisy and failings of Christianity in the West.
-Others see it as an allegory for Islam (interestingly, both religions spring from the same root).
+Others see it as an allegory for Islam (of course both religions spring from a shared root).

 Writing in that same Guardian article, Atwood says: